 In addition to the above, the Foundation seeks to serve religious communities and correlative organizations of Judeo-Christian beliefs.
 To this end, the Foundation strives to enact through its grantees the Seven Corporal Works of Mercy: feed the hungry, give drink to the thirsty; clothe the naked; care for captives; shelter the homeless; visit the sick, and assist the mourning.

-In accordance with the Seven Corporal Works of Mercy, The Foundation makes grants and donations to organizations that fall into four areas of giving:
+In accordance with the Seven Corporal Works of Mercy, we support nonprofit organizations that fall into four areas of giving:

-The Foundations provides grants to organizations that support programs in the areas of mental and behavorial healthcare, physical healthcare, persons with disablitites, disadvantaged youth, crisis assistance, religious organizations, human trafficking, seniors, social services, and solutions to humanitarian issues.
+We support nonprofit initiatives in the areas of mental, behavioral, and physical healthcare, persons with disabilities, disadvantaged youth, crisis assistance, religious organizations, veterans, victims of violence or human trafficking, senior citizens, and solutions to humanitarian issues.

 Building on 60 years of impact

-He was well known, of course, as builder of homes and the builder of a company.
-But really, Bill Pulte was a builder of communities, goodwill, spirit, family and faith.
+He was well known, of course, as a builder of homes and the builder of a company.
+However, as a quiet philanthropist, Bill Pulte was a builder of communities, goodwill, spirit, family, and faith.